 When searching for a first cat, your initial first stop should be the humane shelters and cat rescue organizations.
-These groups are packed full of beautiful, adoptable cats and kittens.
-If you are dead set on a cat of a specific breed, there are also breed rescue organizations to explore.
+These groups have large numbers of beautiful, adoptable cats and kittens.
+If you are dead set on a cat of a specific breed, there are many breed rescue organizations to explore.

 04 of 04

 We are social animals, so it seems natural to us that our cats would enjoy socialization, too.
-With few exceptions, though, wild and domestic cats lead mostly solitary lives.
-They can get along in groups, but they don’t automatically seek companionship with other cats the same way dogs do.
-Before you decide to add a second cat to your family, ask yourself if your cat really needs a friend — and if you are prepared to meet the needs of a multi-cat household.
+With few exceptions, though, the adult wild and domestic cats lead mostly solitary lives.
+They can be happy in groups, but they don’t automatically seek companionship with other cats the same way dogs do.
+Before you decide to add a second cat to your home, ask yourself if your cat needs a friend and if you are prepared to meet the needs of multiple cats.

-There are two important things to consider before adopting a second cat: your current... cat's age and his personality.
+There are two important factors to consider before adopting a second cat: your current cat's age and personality.
 An older cat’s worst nightmare is having a young, energetic, and insatiable playmate as a companion, but a young or middle-aged cat may be more receptive to the presence of a kitten or even another adult cat.

 In considering your original cat’s personality, your shy cat could be overwhelmed by a bossy cat, and your bossy house cat may be likely to bully a shy newcomer.
 It is possible to successfully introduce cats.
 Sometimes adding a cat to the family is unavoidable.
 If you’re getting married, for example, and if you both have cats, then the merger is a must.

 If you’re adopting your first cat and you think you’d prefer to get a pair, the best approach is to adopt two kittens from the same litter or to adopt an already bonded pair of adults.